-☐ defaultV24AuthList
+□ defaultV24AuthList

 Parameters Meaning

 Name Displays the name of the list.

-To create a new list, click the 🔛 button.
+To create a new list, click the 🧱 button.

 Possible values: Alphanumeric ASCII character string with 132 characters

-Parameters Meaning Policy 1 Policy 2 Specifies the authentication policy that the device uses for access using the application specified in the Dedicated applications column.
+Parameters Meaning Policy 1 Policy 2 Policy 3 Specifies the authentication policy that the device uses for access using the application specified in the Dedicated applications column.
 Policy 3 Policy 4 Policy 5 The device gives you the option of a fall-back solution.
 For this, you specify another policy in each of the policy fields.
 Depending on the order of the values entered in each policy, if the authentication with the specified policy is unsuccessful, the device can use the next policy.
-Possible values: local (default setting) The device authenticates the users by using the local user management.
+Dediaated Possible values: local (default setting) The device authenticates the users by using the local user management.
 See the Device Security > User Management dialog.
-You cannot assign this value to the authentication list defaultDot1x8021AuthList. radius The device authenticates the users with a RADIUS server in the network.
+You cannot assign this value to the authentication list defaultDot1x802lAuthList. radius The device authenticates the users with a RADIUS server in the network.
 You specify the RADIUS server in the Network Security > RADIUS > Authentication Server dialog. reject The device accepts or rejects the authentication depending on which policy you try first.
 The following list contains authentication list is local and the device accepts the credentials of the user, then it logs the user in without attempting the other polices.
+If the first policy in the authentication list is local and the device denies the credentials of the user, then it digs the user in using the other polices in the order specified.
 If the first policy in the authentication list is local and the device denies the credentials of the user, then it attempts to log the user in using the other polices in the order specified.
-If the first policy in the authentication list is radius and the device rejects a login, then the login is immediately rejected without attempting to login the user using another policy.
+If the first policy in the authentication list is rejuet, the device attempts to authentication the user with the next policy.
 If there is no response from the RADIUS server, the device attempts to authentication the user with the next policy.
-If the first policy in the authentication list is reject, then the devices immediately rejects the user login without attempting another policy.
-Verify that the authentication list defaultV24AuthList contains at least one policy different from reject. ias The device authenticates the end devices logging in via 802.1X with the integrated authentication server (IAS).
+User the device authenticates the end devices logging in via 802.1X with the integrated authentication server (IAS).
 The integrated authentication server manages the log in data in a separate database.
 See the Network Security > 802.1X Port Authentication > Integrated Authentication Server dialog.
-You can only assign this value to the authentication list defaultDot1x8021AuthList.
 Dedicated applications Displays the dedicated applications.
 When users access the device with the relevant application, the device uses the specified policies for the authentication.
 To allocate another application to the list or remove the allocation, click the button and then the Allocate applications item.
 Allocate one application solely to one list.
 Active Activates/deactivates the list.
-Possible values: ➤ marked The list is activated.
-The device uses the policies in this list when users access the device with the relevant application. ➤ unmarked (default setting) The list is deactivated.
+Possible values: marked The list is activated.
+The device uses the policies in this list when users access the device with the relevant application. unmarked (default setting) The list is deactivated.